mmxvll/documented-progress/weekly-reports/11-week-2025-02-18/report.md

 -  Read a chapter of _The Technological Republic_
 -  Read a chapter of _The Art of Statistics by Spiegelhalter_
 -  Read a few pages of Einstein by Walter Isaacson

+Feb 21:

+-  Read _The Technological Republic_
+-  Read _The Art of Statistics by Spiegelhalter_